mee4895/SSPQ/README.md

-# sspq
-super simple python queue
+# SSPQ - The super simple python queue
 > A quick messaging queue everywhere, there is python.